 About Fees Study Entry Prospects How to apply Faculty of Science and Engineering MSc in Marine Environmental Management Postgraduate - Taught MSc Open for admission in 2018/19 Start in September Full time MSc 1 year How to apply About the course Marine management is becoming ever more challenging and complex.
 Global factors such as climate change, the loss of the Arctic ice cap and increasingly globalised trade in seafood are all having a huge impact.
 This has generated a demand for graduates with advanced knowledge in this area.
 This programme will give you an understanding of marine environmental processes and policies at local, national, European and global scales.
 Two pathways have been created, one for those interested in Fisheries Science and the other for those interested in Marine Ecology.
 You’ll graduate with the skills and knowledge to work in a wide range of marine environmental organisations – or continue your studies even further at PhD level.
-There are two pathways available: MSc Marine Environmental Management (Fisheries) MSc Marine Environmental Management (Ecology) Come to an open day Grab a prospectus Where you'll study Click to view directions on Google Maps Hull Campus Get in touch Course Tutor Dr Magnus Johnson Admissions +44 (0)1482 466850 International Enquiries Fees and funding Home/EU: £7,275 A new system of postgraduate loans for Masters degrees in the UK are now available.
+There are two pathways available: MSc Marine Environmental Management (Fisheries) MSc Marine Environmental Management (Ecology) When applying for this programme, please specify the name of the pathway you wish to study.
+Come to an open day Grab a prospectus Where you'll study Click to view directions on Google Maps Hull Campus Get in touch Course Tutor Dr Magnus Johnson Admissions +44 (0)1482 466850 International Enquiries Fees and funding Home/EU: £7,275 A new system of postgraduate loans for Masters degrees in the UK are now available.
 They provide up to £10,609 for full-time and part-time taught and research Masters courses in all subject areas.
 For more information, visit our Postgraduate Loans page.
 International: £16,000 Graduate Studentship The University of Hull is pleased to offer graduates progressing from undergraduate to postgraduate taught study a studentship towards the cost of their tuition fees.
 Find out if you’re eligible by visiting the University of Hull Graduate Studentship page.
 International Scholarships and Bursaries For a list of all scholarships and bursaries for international students, please visit the International Scholarships and Bursaries page.
 We also offer an International Studentship Scheme Discount.
 UK and EU Scholarships and Bursaries The University offers a range of scholarships to help you with your studies.
 For more information, please visit the UK and EU Scholarships and Bursaries page.
 What you'll study The modules you study will depend on which pathway you choose.
 Core module Dissertation Other modules include Applied Fisheries Science and Management Principles of GIS Applied Benthic Ecology Ecosystem Assessment Ecotoxicology Marine and Aquatic Environmental Law Scientific Diving Research Design Professional Consultancy Project Environmental Impact Assessment Operational Oceanography Related courses MSc in Environmental Change, Management and Monitoring MSc in Renewable Energy MSc/MRes Environmental Management (in partnership with NEBOSH) Biological, Biomedical and Environmental Sciences research degrees We are a leading centre for research into environmental issues of global importance.
 Delve deeper Study under experts.
 Our geography and environmental studies research was ranked third in the UK for its impact in the most recent national assessment.
 Find out more We are a member of the GU8 consortium, a group of port city universities from across the world, providing us with international collaborative links that are unrivalled in the UK.
 Entry requirements Normally a Bachelor Honours degree (typically 2.2 or above, or equivalent) in an environmental or biological science subject.
 If you hold a degree in another subject area, we would still encourage you to apply as we are looking for a real interest and passion for marine biology and the environment and would be happy to consider your application.
 Similarly, if you do not hold a degree but have relevant professional experience and training, we would welcome your application.
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.
 Future prospects Due to the global factors making marine management a growing challenge – graduates with advanced skills and knowledge in this area are highly sought after in marine environmental organisations.
 You’ll also gain the skills to continue your studies at PhD level, specialising in your interests even further.